 \section{Introduction}

-The upgrade of the LHC to center-of-mass energy of 14 TeV will smoothly bring the luminosity ($L$) up to or above 5 $\times$ 10$^{34}$ cm$^{-2}$s$^{-1}$ resulting in the High Luminosity phase of the LHC (HL-LHC).
-The increase in the collision rate will affect the operational conditions in HL-LHC due to increase in pileup and radiation background.
+The High Luminosity upgrade of the LHC (HL-LHC) will provide p-p collisions with center-of-mass energy of 14 TeV and instantaneous luminosity ($\mathcal{L}$) up to or above 5 $\times$ 10$^{34}$ cm$^{-2}$s$^{-1}$.
+The increase in the collision rate will affect the operational conditions in HL-LHC due to the increase in pileup and radiation background.
 It will also pose a challenge to maintain an efficient and reliable trigger particularly in the region $\left|\eta\right|>1.6$.
-Additionally, the high-radiation background may speed-up the aging of the current muon system and may cause performance losses, dead regions and the degradation of the efficient online event selection due to bandwidth limitations.
+The high-radiation background may accelerate aging of the current muon system and may cause performance losses, dead regions and degradation of the efficiency of online event selection due to bandwidth limitations.

-The CMS Collaboration is, therefore, preparing for the upgrade of current muon system scheduled in 2019 to perpetuate its high level of performance.
-A quadrant of the CMS muon system where both present detectors and the proposed extensions are shown in Figure~\ref{fig:cms}.
-In the $1.6 <\left|\eta\right|<2.4$ forward end-cap region, currently only Cathode Strip Chambers (CSC's) are installed.
-To enhance muon trigger and reconstruction capabilities, the large-area GEM detectors \cite{one_01, cms_tdr} would be installed in this region.
-These detectors are playing a significant role in the instrumentation of particle physics experiments and are known to have very high performances such as spatial resolution better than 70 $\mu$m, rate capability on the order of MHz$\slash cm^2$ and high tolerance to radiation in strong radiation background environments.
-The integration of these new detectors together with the existing CSC system would highly improve the muon trigger momentum resolution due to an increase in the lever arm for the measurement of the muon bending angle.
-In particular, the new station to be installed is GE1\slash1 \footnote{In "GE1$\slash$1", the "G" stands for GEM and the "E" for Endcap; the first "1" corresponds to the first muon station and the second "1" to the first, innermost ring of the station.}, which would be equipped with a specific type of GEM detectors named as GE1/1 chambers.
+The CMS Collaboration is preparing for the upgrade of the current muon system scheduled in 2019 to perpetuate its high level of performance.
+A quadrant of the CMS muon system with existing detectors and proposed extensions is shown in Figure~\ref{fig:cms}.
+In the $1.6 <\left|\eta\right|<2.4$ forward end-cap region, currently only Cathode Strip Chambers (CSC) are installed.
+To enhance muon trigger and reconstruction capabilities, large-area GEM detectors \cite{one01, cmsTdr} will be installed in this region.
+These detectors play a significant role in the instrumentation of particle physics experiments and are known to have high performance with spatial resolution better than 70 $\mu$m, rate capability of order MHz/cm$^2$, and high tolerance to radiation in strong radiation background environments.
+The integration of these new detectors together with the existing CSC system will highly improve the muon trigger momentum resolution due to an increase in the lever arm for the measurement of the muon bending angle.
+In particular, the new station to be installed is GE1$\slash$1\footnote{In ``GE1$\slash$1'', the ``G'' stands for GEM and the ``E'' for Endcap; the first ``1'' corresponds to the first muon station and the second ``1'' to the first, innermost ring of the station.}, which would be equipped with a specific type of GEM detectors named as GE1/1 chambers.